 Research Interests: Histories of US Empire/US in the World, History of the Philippines, US urban history/studies, History of US urban racial formation

 Karen Miller is Professor of History at LaGuardia Community College and the CUNY Graduate Center, where she teaches in the Master’s in Liberal Studies Program.
+She also serves as Deputy Executive Officer of the MALS program.
 Her current work examines the US in the Philippines between 1902 and 1965.
 She is interested in programs first sponsored by the American colonial state, and then taken up by the Philippine Republic, that moved Christian Filipinos into non-Christian areas.

 The state promised “land for the landless,” to move families from “overpopulated” regions onto empty frontiers, and to develop southern islands like Mindanao and Sulu into a “breadbasket” for the nation.
 It also used resettlement as a tool for undermining insurgencies against tenancy, debt, and plantation labor, for quelling non-Christians’ unwillingness to farm or be governed in a manner congruent with state dictates, and for pushing peasants away from subsistence agriculture and into commodity production linked to global marketplaces.
 Philippine frontier landscapes have shifted dramatically as a consequence of these state-sponsored, as well as voluntaristic migrations, mostly to Mindanao and Sulu, but also to parts of Mindoro and the Corilleras, as well as other formerly majority non-Christian spaces in the archipelago.